 Category 1: Green Card Through Family

-If you’re a close relative to a U.S. citizen or a Green Card holder, they can petition for you to obtain legal permanent residency.
-This is the fastest and most popular path to getting a Green Card.
+If you’re a close relative to a U.S. citizen or a green card holder, they can petition for you to obtain legal permanent residency.
+This option is the fastest and most popular path to getting a green card.
 U.S. citizens are permitted to petition for immediate relatives, including:

 - Unmarried children under 21 years of age

 - Parents of U.S. citizens who are over 21 years old

 In addition to immediate relatives of U.S. citizens above, there are the following preference categories for relatives of U.S. citizens and green card holders: